 French National Assembly Passes Marriage Equality

-February 12, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+February 12, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Today members of the lower house of the French Parliament approved a bill that would grant same-sex couples the right to marry and adopt children.

 The Assemblée Nationale voted 329 to 229 in favor of the measure, following weeks of debate.

 The bill now moves to the French Senate, which is expected to debate the proposal on April 2.